esphome/esphome-docs/components/lvgl.rst

 Styling
 -------

-You can adjust the appearance of objects by changing the foreground, background and/or border color of each object.
+You can adjust the appearance of objects by changing the foreground, background and/or border color, font of each object.
 Some objects allow for more complex styling, effectively changing the appearance of their sub-components.

 - **x** (*Optional*, int16 or percentage): Horizontal position of the widget (anchored in the top left corner, relative to the parent or screen).
 - **y** (*Optional*, int16 or percentage): Vertical position of the widget (anchored in the top left corner, relative to the parent or screen).